neicnordic/neic.no/_posts/2018-08-01-deepdive-improving-einfrastrucutre-by-collaboration.md

 chain of data from data capture to analyses and data products regarding vocabularies, ontologies, digitisation of collections, data sharing, data integration, data reliability (fitness for use), data quality, visualisation, analysis and long-term archival.

-*Text: Iiiris Tarvonen, NordForsk / Photo of Mattias Obst: the interviewee's own*
+*Text: Iiris Tarvonen, NordForsk / Photo of Mattias Obst: the interviewee's own*